spring-jdbc-crud/simplejdbcmapper/README.md

 **@Version**

 This annotation is used for optimistic locking.
 It has to be of type Integer.
-Will be set to 1 when record is created and will incremented on updates.
+Will be set to 1 when record is created and will be incremented on updates.
 On updates if the version is stale an OptimisticLockingException will be thrown.  @Column annotation can be used with the property to map to a non-default column name.

 **@CreatedOn**